Reliable Event-driven Microservices: Making Sure Each Message is Processed Exactly Once

 - how to use model-checking tools such as TLA+

-The four part will take us to the advanced deduplication techniques required for the modern infinite scale databases such as DynamoDB and Cosmos DB.
+The fourth part will take us to the advanced deduplication techniques required for the modern infinite scale databases such as DynamoDB and Cosmos DB.
 In this part we will develop algorithms designed to work with constraints of such databases e.g. limited entity size and lack of cross-partition transactions.

-In the next part we will re-examine the identity-based deduplication strategy with its advantages and pitfalls.
+Next, we will re-examine the identity-based deduplication strategy with its advantages and pitfalls.
 We will attempt to develop an algorithm that removes some of the flaws of the classic identity-based approach.

-After the workshop you will understand the reasons for building distributed systems as opposed to centralized ones.
+After the workshop, you will understand the reasons for building distributed systems as opposed to centralized ones.
 You will be able to better articulate the need for going distributed and you will also know when to keep the good old monolith.

 You will know the difference between a single-resource and a distributed transaction.
 You will also understand why cloud vendors are unlikely to ever provide a general-purpose distributed transaction support and why you need to use an alternative approach to maintaining consistency.

-You will be able to partition your system into synchronous and asynchronous parts in order to provide best user experience while not compromising on reliability nor throughput.
+You will be able to partition your system into synchronous and asynchronous parts in order to provide the best user experience while not compromising on reliability nor throughput.

-Finally you will know proven patterns for ensuring consistency in the asynchronous part of your system without the need for using distributed transactions.
+Finally, you will know proven patterns for ensuring consistency in the asynchronous part of your system without the need for using distributed transactions.

 - Why do we need to distribute our code